Format-D/FormatD.HmacAuthentication/README.md

 ## Using only AuthToken:

-If you want to use the authToken in your code just use the service
+If you want to use the authToken in your code (for example to authenticate something else) just use the service class

 ```
 	$authToken = $this->hmacService->encodeAuthToken($theUserName);